 Linseed oil use has reduced in recent decades because of the greater availability of synthetic alkyd resins, which perform similarly to linseed oil but do not yellow.
-Linseed oil’s preservative features for house repair include keeping and preventing corrosion of woods and concrete surfaces in items that we depend on in all the places we live, work, shop, and enjoy ourselves, ensuring their quality and lifespan.
+Linseed oil’s preservative features for house repair include keeping and preventing corrosion of wood and concrete surfaces in items we depend on in all the places we live, work, shop, and enjoy, ensuring their quality and lifespan.

 Characteristics of Linseed Oil?

 The following are some characteristics of linseed oil that make it appropriate for industrial use: